itsbrex/m4l_devices_RMX/README.md

 <img src="images/rmx_tempo_adjust.png" height="200">

-A utility to increment / decrement tempo using your keyboard or controller buttons by a given amount.
+Utility to increment / decrement tempo by a given amount, using your keyboard or controller buttons.